aio-libs/aiosmtpd/aiosmtpd/docs/smtp.rst

 ``handle_exception(error)``
     If implemented, this method is called when any error occurs during the handling of a connection (e.g. if an ``smtp_<command>()`` method raises an exception).
 The exception object is passed in.
-This method may return a status string, such as ``'542 Internal server error'``.
-If the method returns ``None``, a 500 code will be returned to the client.
-If the method raises an exception, the exception raised by ``handle_exception`` will be logged, and a 500 code will be returned to the client.
+This method *must* return a status string, such as ``'542 Internal server error'``.
+If the method returns None or raises an exception, an exception will be logged, and a 500 code will be returned to the client.

 .. _sessions_and_envelopes: